ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The HPKE Setup info parameter MUST be set to an empty string.
 - The HPKE AEAD AAD MUST be set to the "JWE Additional Authenticated Data encryption parameter", as defined in Step 14 of Section 5.1 of {{RFC7516}}.

-If the "zip" header parameter is present, the resulting plaintext is uncompressed using the algorithm specified and the result is the raw message plaintext.
+Note that compression is possible with integrated encryption, see Section 4.1.3 of {{RFC7516}}.

 When decrypting, the checks in {{RFC7516}} section 5.2, steps 1 through 5 MUST be performed.
+The JWE Encrypted Key in step 2 is the base64url encoded encapsulated key.

 ## Compact Example